Wiz-2/QuizAI/README.md

-The Earnings Transcript Summary API is a Flask-based web application designed to process PDF earnings transcripts.
+The Earnings Transcript Summary API is a Flask-based web application designed to process PDF earnings transcripts or json payload transcripts.
+The summaries are generated using Google's Generative AI model (gemini-1.5-flash).
 It extracts text from uploaded PDFs, preprocesses the content, and generates structured summaries categorized into:

 1. Financial Performance
 2. Market Dynamics
 3. Expansion Plans
 4. Environmental Risks
 5. Regulatory or Policy Changes
-* The summaries are generated using Google's Generative AI model (gemini-1.5-flash).

 # Features
 * PDF Upload: Users can upload PDF files containing earnings transcripts.